-The RSPCA aspires to eliminate the practice of on-farm killing of dairy bull calves (other than for health reasons).
+j The RSPCA aspires to eliminate the practice of on-farm killing of dairy bull calves (other than for health reasons).
 This could mean the on-farm killing of healthy calves may be prohibited under these standards in the future.

-- S(C) 2.1 Killing/slaughter of calves on-farm must be carried out by a trained, competent member of staff, named in the VHWP (see standards H 1.1 and H(C) 1.1). - S(C) 2.2 Personnel that are responsible for calf slaughter/killing must have read, understood and apply the recommendations of the publication Humane Dispatch and Disposal of Infant Calves by the Humane Slaughter Association. - S(C) 2.3 REVISED Calves must only be slaughtered/killed on-farm using one of the following methods: - a) free bullet - b) captive bolt followed by bleeding or pithing - c) chemical euthanasia by overdose of an anaesthetic drug (carried out by a veterinary surgeon) - or in an emergency when none of the above is available: - d) shotgun. - S(C) 2.4 Calves that are non-viable or unfit must be slaughtered/killed without delay.

-S(C) 2.5 Prior to slaughter/killing, all calves on-farm must be cared for in line with all relevant standards.
+- S(C) 2.1\ Killing/slaughter of calves on-farm must be carried out by a trained, competent member of staff, named in the VHWP (see standards H 1.1 and H(C) 1.1). - S(C) 2.2\ Personnel that are responsible for calf slaughter/killing must have read, understood and apply the recommendations of the publication 'Humane Dispatch and Disposal of Infant Calves' by the Humane Slaughter Association. - S(C) 2.3 \ Calves must only be slaughtered/killed on-farm using one of the following methods: - a) free bullet - b) captive bolt and exsanguination - c) humane killer (a purpose-made, single shot weapon with a chamfered muzzle and vented barrel) - d) chemical euthanasia by overdose of an anaesthetic drug (carried out by a veterinary surgeon). - S(C) 2.4 \ Calves that are non-viable or unfit must be slaughtered/killed without delay. - S(C) 2.5\ Prior to slaughter/killing, all calves on-farm must be treated as those not intended for slaughter/killing, i.e. appropriate quality and quantity of colostrum given, space allowance adhered to etc.